 "A particular challenge was to connect solutions to responsibilities.
 Our trick was the watering cans: a visible item with a key word (solution) to ensure one of the participants takes it on board and follows it up.
 We wanted to make sure that good solutions did not evaporate."
-Doris Scheer vates us to look to the future and to realise that change is possible."
-Doris Scheer, project leader, Diaconie of Schleswig-Holstein, Germany
+Doris Scheer

 "The problem/solution tree is a good tool to initiate reflection, debate and sharing.
 The dimensions 'problem' and 'solution' are related: the problem needs to be identified but it is essential to tackle it.
-The tool moti-
+The tool motivates us to look to the future and to realise that change is possible."